See and Switch: Vision-Based Branching for Interactive Robot-Skill Programming: Method

 \section{Method}

-We present a modality-agnostic system for programming \textit{conditional skills} (multi-variant tasks) from user demonstrations.
-The approach integrates online execution monitoring and mechanisms for teaching recovery behaviors, formalized in the robot policy described in Sec.~\ref{sec:policy}).
-Our design retains the CIP \cite{eiband2023collaborative} decision-state (DS) logic and anomaly-triggered insertion rule (Sec.~\ref{sec:anomalyevent}).
-We introduce (\emph{i}) an \textit{input-modality-abstraction layer} that unifies teaching interfaces (Sec.~\ref{sec:input}), and (\emph{ii}) a \textit{vision-based} observation channel (eye-in-hand) capable of detecting anomalies and online selection of the most suitable skill continuation at each DS: the Switcher, Sec.~\ref{sec:switcher}.
-The core idea of our method is to enable incremental user-guided task definition and to simplify task-part selection and anomaly detection by conditioning decisions on perceptions at the DS and only deciding among relevant task-part alternatives.
-This effectively avoids the need for global scene understanding.
+We present a modality-agnostic system for incrementally programming \textit{conditional skills} (tasks with multiple skill variants) from user demonstrations.
+The approach integrates online execution monitoring and mechanisms for teaching recovery behaviors, formalized in the robot policy described in Sec.~\ref{sec:policy}.
+Our design retains the decision-state (DS) logic and anomaly-triggered insertion rule of CIP~\cite{eiband2023collaborative}.
+We introduce (\emph{i}) an \textit{input-modality-abstraction layer} that unifies teaching interfaces (Sec.~\ref{sec:teaching}), and (\emph{ii}) the \textit{ Switcher: vision-based} observation channel (eye-in-hand) capable of online detecting anomalies and selecting the skill continuation at each timestep, Sec.~\ref{sec:switcher}.
+Fig.~\ref{fig:system_diagram} gives an overview of the resulting teaching-and-execution framework.